AliTopal89/practicego/README.md

     return
 }
 ```
-A variadic func accepts variable number of input values — zero or more.
-Ellipsis (three-dots) prefix in front of an input type makes a func variadic.
+A variadic function accepts variable number of input values — zero or more.
+Ellipsis (three-dots) prefix in front of an input type makes a function variadic.
 Variadic functions can be called with any number of trailing arguments.
 Variadic function is a function which accepts a variable number of arguments.
 Variadic functions are also functions but they can take an infinite or variable number of arguments.

 For example the signature append function: